sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 - [Open Policy Agent (OPA)](https://apisix.apache.org/docs/apisix/plugins/opa/)
 - [Forward Authentication](https://apisix.apache.org/docs/apisix/plugins/forward-auth/)

-In this tutorial, you will create a _Consumer_ with _Key Authentication_, and learn how to enable and disable key authentication.
+In this tutorial, you will create a _consumer_ with _key authentication_, and learn how to enable and disable key authentication.

 ## What is a Consumer